SasheVuchkov/SasheVuchkov/README.md

 ### From a marketing standpoint...

-It's essential for me my projects, websites, and other assets be planned out for conversions from the beginning.
-I like to write sales copy, and I like to run my ads, so I have some understating of specialties like copywriting, advertising, and online marketing.
+It's essential for me my projects, websites, and other assets to be planned out for conversions from the beginning.
+I like to write sales copy, and I like to run my ads, so I have some understanding of specialties like copywriting, advertising, and online marketing.

-All this helps me to have a clear vision for the details as well as the Big Picture.
+All this helps me have a clear vision for the details and the Big Picture.

 My passion for digital marketing has been with me for a decade, and it drives me to always look out for opportunities to apply my knowledge and skills.